Penmaenmawr Station

 47446 at Penmaenmawr 06/01/77 (s0872.jpg)

 47446 passes Penmaenmawr on a passenger working on the 6th January 1977.
 Of greater interest is the sight, between loco and signal box, of a ship at the quarry jetty.
 I was oblivious to this at the time, but a correspondent, Neil Burns, has identified this as vessel 'Raynestone', working between here and Liverpool.
-Interestingly, the excellent 'Penmaenmawr - Rails of Granite' by Mike Hitchens states that sea-borne traffic ended in the summer of 1976, but this shot contradicts this.
+Interestingly, the excellent 'Penmaenmawr - Rails of Granite' by Mike Hitches states that sea-borne traffic ended in the summer of 1976, but this shot contradicts this.

 40171 at Penmaenmawr 10/09/81 (s2538.jpg)